adamreisnz/ngGo/README.md

 ngGo also contains parsers to convert files from SGF to JGF and vice versa.

 For the proposed JGF specification, please see [JGF.md](JGF.md).

+## Todo
++ Improve the game scoring algorithm and event handling
++ Ability to save board edits
++ Improve the drawing of shadows on the canvas
++ Create unit tests
++ Create gruntfile